 Notes on the Geography of Oklahoma: Oklahoma City: Water, Rail, Road

-A quick look at the Oklahoma River (really a seven-mile ponded stretch of the North Canadian, but we'll go with the non-flow) and at the transportation tangles--road and rail-- that have wrapped downtown.
+A quick look at the Oklahoma River (really a seven-mile ponded stretch of the North Canadian, but we'll go with the non-flow) and at the transportation tangles--road and rail--that have wrapped downtown.

 We're looking at the ponded river.
-The tributary is the distal end of the man-made Bricktown canal.
+The tributary is the arriving end of the man-made Bricktown canal.
 The building to its right is a boat house for sculls; the pyramids in the background are part of the Producer's Cooperative cottonseed-oil mill, which opened about 1900 and closed in 2015.
-The co-op's owners opened a mill 100 miles to the west, in Altus, and entered negotiations to sell their 27 acres here to investors who planned to build the usual stuff, plus a soccer stadium.
+The owners opened a mill 100 miles to the west, in Altus, and entered negotiations to sell their 27 acres here to investors who planned to build the entertainment stuff, plus a soccer stadium.

 Here's the dam that creates the pond.
-It's at Eastern Avenue; upstream, there are two other dams, one at Western and one at May.
+It's at Eastern Avenue.
+Upstream, there are two other dams, one at Western and one at May.